 Holy Days of Light: Roots of Hanukkah and Christmas

-Holy Days of Light: Roots of Hanukkah and Christmas was a fascinating afternoon.
-Those in the audience were enthralled and moved as we learned some of the history behind the holidays, along with important similarities and differences between them.
+Holy Days of Light: Roots of Hanukkah and Christmas presents some of the history behind the holidays, along with important similarities and differences between them.

 Rabbi Neil Comess-Daniels brings a passionate expression of Judaism and strong sense of social justice to the pulpit of Temple Beth Shir Shalom in Santa Monica and as an Advisory Council member for The Guibord Center.
 He helps his congregation create Jewish community, facilitate spiritual discovery and wok toward tikkun olam – healing the world.